darlacameron/intro-to-d3-nicar-2020/3-sculpting-data/README.md

 	  .then(render)

 ## Scales
-Now that our data is in shape, we can get rady to make a chart.
+Now that our data is in shape, we can get ready to make a chart.
 But first, we need to do one more kind of data transformation.
 We need to translate values from our data range into the pixel space available in the SVG.
 The [`d3-scale` module][7] provides methods for doing this.
 There are a ton of scales provided, but we’ll focus on just a few today.

 Let’s try `.scaleLinear()` to make an x axis scale for our chart.
 Write the following code near the top of `script.js`, outside of `sculptData()`: